HackYourFuture-CPH/js-projects/projects/recipe-app/recipe-app.md

 ### `JS2 week2` - Array functions, Arrow function

-You are provided with an array of recipe objects, that have at least an ID, a title, a picture url and a list of ingredients.
+Start with creating an array of recipe objects.
+Even a small one is perfectly enough, but go as big as you want!
+Continue with the format of the recipe object you used last week or improve it and refactor!

 - [ ] Traverse through the array of recipe objects and display all the recipe cards in a grid.
 - [ ] Implement functions to manipulate the array: